Top 10 Types of Network Switches - Qiling

 9. Data center switches

-Data center switches have become more prevalent in recent years due to their high speed, low latency, huge port capacity, virtualization support, QoS, and security.
-Today, most organizations consolidate their networks and IT assets into several large data centers for better management.
+Data center switches have become more popular due to their high speed, low latency, and large port capacity, making them ideal for virtualization, QoS, and security in consolidated data centers.

 10. Layer three switches